 Here are a few techniques for writing great meta descriptions that you can try out for yourself:

-ii).
 Make it specific and relevant: When writing your meta description, make sure it’s relevant and specific to the keyword that people are typing into the search box.
-It can still be ad copy but it needs to be relevant, natural, and solve the problem your audience are seeking the answer for.
+It can still be ad copy but it needs to be relevant, natural, and solve the problem your audience is seeking the answer for.

 Step Three: Utilize Rich Snippets